 We’ve chosen this route for two reasons.
 First, I was worried that if we banned television completely, it would seem like a forbidden fruit and, as they got older, they would want to sneak away to friends’ houses to watch.
 Second, I was worried that they would often feel left out with their friends if we didn’t expose them to at least a bit of television.
 And, as I mentioned earlier, I don’t think all television is bad.
 There are so many wonderful movies and shows that we really want to share with our kids.

 This strategy has worked for us, but I’ve heard many other parents talk about different strategies that they have found successful.
 I know one family that lets their kids watch a pre-approved show or movie (with no commercials) for one hour every night as they get dinner ready.
 I know another family that lets their kids watch as much TV as they want as long as they pick a movie from their very small collection.
 Because the collection is so limited, the kids don’t often indulge in long TV-watching marathons.
 I’ve heard of another family that got rid of the TV completely (they told their kids it was broken), and they couldn’t be happier.

 You have to find what works for you and your family.
 And the truth is that, if your kids are older and have already acquired a TV habit, setting screen limits will be very difficult at first.
 And you’ll probably have to commit to spending much more time with them than you usually do.
 But, as the habit diminishes and your children adjust to finding and creating new forms of entertainment, I think you’ll find, as I have, that parenting becomes both simpler and more enjoyable.

-Edna Rienzi is a former lawyer, current mom of three, and volunteer with the Center for a New American Dream.
+Edna Rienzi is a former lawyer, current mom of three, and volunteer with New Dream.